honeycombio/faraday-honeycomb/README.md

 Please reach out to [support@honeycomb.io](mailto:support@honeycomb.io) or ping us with the chat bubble on [our website](https://www.honeycomb.io) for any assistance.
 We also welcome [bug reports](https://github.com/honeycombio/faraday-honeycomb/issues).

-## Contributions

-Features, bug fixes and other changes to `faraday-honeycomb` are gladly accepted.
-Please open issues or a pull request with your change.
-Remember to add your name to the CONTRIBUTORS file!

-All contributions will be released under the Apache License 2.0.